 We are currently exploring the exploitation of possible symmetries inherent in the Greechie diagram to speed up the program further, but we have not yet achieved any results in this direction.
-For certain special cases such as the Godowski equations we are also exploring the use of a "dynamic programming" technique that may provide a run time proportional to kn^4 instead of kn^v , regardless of the number of variables.
+For certain special cases such as the Godowski equations we are also exploring the use of a "dynamic programming" technique that may provide a runtime proportional to kn^4 instead of kn^{ν} , regardless of the number of variables.

-For fastest run time, it is desirable to screen equations with the smallest Greechie diagrams first.
+For fastest runtime, it is desirable to screen equations with the smallest Greechie diagrams first.
 For this purpose what matters is the size of the Hasse diagram and not the Greechie diagram.
-In a chain of blocks each having two atoms connected, a 3-atom block adds 4 nodes to the Hasse diagram whereas a 4-atom block adds 12 nodes.
-For example, the decagon (10 blocks) has 42 nodes with 3-atom blocks and 122 nodes with 4-atom blocks.
-With 3-atom blocks, a 6-variable equation-our practical upper limit when there are no strong hypotheses-must be evaluated $42^6 = 5.5$ billion times (a few hours of CPU time on an 800-MHz PC), but with 4-atom blocks it would take $122^6 = 3.3$ trillion evaluations, which is currently impractical.
+In a chain of blocks each having two atoms connected, a three-atom block adds four nodes to the Hasse diagram, whereas a four-atom block adds 12 nodes.
+For example, the decagon (10 blocks) has 42 nodes with three-atom blocks and 122 nodes with four-atom blocks.
+With three-atom blocks, a six-variable equation-our practical upper limit when there are no strong hypotheses-must be evaluated $42^6 = 5.5$ billion times (a few hours of CPU time on an 800-MHz PC), but with four-atom blocks it would take $122^6 = 3.3$ trillion evaluations, which is currently impractical.
 So far most of our work has been done using diagrams with every block having size 3.

 Two other heuristics have helped us to falsify conjectures more quickly.
-The first is to first scan Greechie diagrams with the highest block-to-atom ratio (Table 1).
-Such diagrams seem to have the most complex "structure" with the most likelihood of violating a non-orthomodular equation ("non-orthomodular equation" here means an equation which turns the orthomodular lattice variety into a smaller one when added to it).
-A drawback is that at higher atom counts, virtually every such diagram violates almost any non-orthomodular equation, making it very useful for identifying non-orthomodular properties but less useful for proving independence results.
-For example, for 35 and 36 atoms (the case we elaborated in Section 2) the highest ratio is 1 (Table 2) and in those diagrams all equations that we know to be non-orthomodular fail.
-Hence, for example 36×36 (36 atoms, 36 blocks) is a very useful tool for an initial scanning of equations we want to check for "non-orthomodularity."
+The first is to first scan Greechie diagrams with the highest block-to-atom ratio (Table I).
+Such diagrams seem to have the most complex "structure" with the most likelihood of violating a nonorthomodular equation ("nonor-thomodular equation" here means an equation which turns the orthomodular lattice variety into a smaller one when added to it).
+A drawback is that at higher atom counts, virtually every such diagram violates almost any nonorthomodular equation, making it very useful for identifying nonorthomodular properties, but less useful for proving independence results.
+For example, for 35 and 36 atoms (the case we elaborated in Section 2) the highest ratio is 1 (Table II) and in those diagrams all equations that we know to be nonorthomodular fail.
+Hence, for example, 36×36 (36 atoms, 36 blocks) is a very useful tool for an initial scanning of equations we want to check for "nonorthomodularity."

-The second heuristic is our empirical observation that Greechie diagrams without feet often behave the same as the same diagram with feet added.
-For example, the Peterson OML (Fig. 7a), with 32 nodes, is the smallest lattice that violates Godowski's 4-variable strong state law [19] which holds in any infinite dimensional Hilbert space:
+The second heuristic is our empirical observation that Greechie diagrams without feet often behave in the same way as the same diagram with feet added.
+For example, the Peterson OML (Fig. 7a), with 32 nodes, is the smallest lattice that violates Godowski's four-variable strong state law [19], which holds in any infinite-dimensional Hilbert space:

-$$(a \to_1 b) \cap (b \to_1 c) \cap (c \to_1 d) \cap (d \to_1 a) \leq a \to_1 d \tag{9}$$ but not Godowski's 3-variable law (which also holds in infinite dimensional Hilbert spaces)
+$$(a \to_1 b) \cap (b \to_1 c) \cap (c \to_1 d) \cap (d \to_1 a) \le a \to_1 d \tag{9}$$ but not Godowski's three-variable law (which also holds in infinite-dimensional Hilbert spaces)

-$$(a \to_1 b) \cap (b \to_1 c) \cap (c \to_1 a) \leq a \to_1 c.$$

-The Peterson OML is useful as a test for an equation derived from the 4-variable law and conjectured to be equivalent to it: if it does not violate the conjectured equation we know the equation is weaker the 4-variable law.
-Now, we observe empirically that we may add a foot (a 3-atom block connected at only one point) to any of its 15 atoms without changing this behavior.
+$$(a \to_1 b) \cap (b \to_1 c) \cap (c \to_1 a) \le a \to_1 c \tag{10}$$ law.
+Now, we observe empirically that we may add a foot (a three-atom block connected at only one point) to any of its 15 atoms without changing this behavior.
 We have also not seen a chain of feet or combination of feet that changes this behavior when added to the diagram.